mohamedsgap/restaurant-reviews/README.md

-# Restaurant Reviews
+# Restaurant Reviews 🍽️

-Buit a restaurant reviews app that shows the restaurant around you, it's a full functional app so you can add new restaurants by yourself and submit a new reviews for existing ones, buit with React and it integrates with different APIs.
+Created a fully functional restaurant reviews app with React and Mapbox, allowing users to search for restaurants in their area using Google places API for live data and real time reviews.
+Users are also able to add new restaurants, and submit new full review feedback.

 ## To run the project: